Kwyjibo is an experiment in real-time OCR and computer vision.

 - Scrabble Game Logic

-Tile classification was solved with a classic k-nearest classifier, but these days I think it might be better to make use of modern neural networks instead.
-The classifier is given extracted letters from the above process, which have been reduced to a feature vector.
-The feature reduction method I found to work best was one that is a sort of grid based merge.
+Tile classification was solved with a k-nearest classifier, which worked well but another approach might be to use neural networks for this.
+The classifier is given extracted letters from the above process, which have been reduced to a feature vector using a grid based merge approach.

-The positioning of the camera is really important.
-The best position is directly above the board, framing it in shot exactly to gain the maximum resolution avaliable.
-This is quite impractical without a special camera rig and can cause issues with bright light reflections, since the board I was using was so shiny.
-Mounting the camera at any other position introduces skew but reduces reflections.
-Instead to handle any camera position I implemented board detection and rectification.
+The positioning of the camera is important, the best position is directly above the board, framing it in shot exactly to gain the maximum resolution available.
+This is tricky without a special camera rig and can cause issues with bright light reflections, since the board is laminated.
+Mounting the camera at any other position reduces reflections but increases skew.
+So instead to handle any camera position I implemented board detection and rectification.